 Would you like to carriage drive?

-We have three lovely ponies and all our drivers receive instruction and are accompanied by an RDA coach at all times.
+We have two lovely ponies and all our drivers receive instruction and are accompanied by an RDA coach at all times.
 Why not come along and meet us?
 Just contact us.

-You'll find we are a friendly bunch and we enjoy occasional picnics, a BBQ and our Christmas lunch.
+You'll find we are a friendly bunch and we enjoy occasional picnics, social events and our Christmas lunch.